lynnfaraday/aresmush.com/_root/tutorials/code/db-migration.md

 - database
 ---

 Many Ares version upgrades will come with an associated **Database Migration**.
 This is just a fancy way of talking about some code that will make changes to your database to bring it in line with the new version.

+As part of a [code upgrade](/tutorials/manage/upgrades), you'll use the `bin/migrate` script to run any available database migrations.
+This is an automated process, so you shouldn't need to worry about how it works under the hood.
+This article can help you understand more about what's going on.

 ## Types of Migrations

 There are three main types of migrations: